 It can be daunting going to a church service for the first time or after having been away for a while.
 We try to make our Sunday services as welcoming and understandable to anyone joining us for the first time as we can.

-You can sit anywhere you like (though we like to reserve the back two or three rows to make it easier for latecomers).
+Just sit anywhere you like (though we like to reserve the back three rows until the last minute to make it easier for latecomers).
 There are comfortable chairs throughout rather than hard, wooden pews.

 Church is not just on Sunday though.
 There are other services and events happening at All Saints’ during the week too.
 You can find our more on by clicking here.

 The way in to all our morning services is through the oak door on Dunottar Avenue.

 The way in to our afternoon Messy Church and evening services is through the glass doors into the modern Centre by the car park.

 Both entrances include ramped disabled access.

-Most dress informally but there are a few people who prefer to come a bit smarter.
+Most people dress informally but there are a few who like to come a bit smarter.

-It honestly doesn’t matter at all how you dress – come however you feel most comfortable.
+It honestly doesn’t matter at all what you wear – come however you feel most comfortable.

 Yes.
 Children are really welcome at all our services.

-Our 10.30am services are more popular with children and families though because we offer a full range of activities for children and young people at this time including for very little ones.
+Our 10.30am services are more popular with families though because we offer a full range of activities for children and young people at this time including for very little ones.
 There is also a quiet, private space available if you need to feed your baby.

 Our 3.30pm Messy Church, once a month, is specifically designed for families with young children and is not like traditional church at all.

 Yes.
 Toilets are situated on the left of where you come in, whether you arrive through the Dunottar Avenue entrance or through the Centre entrance.

 There are toilets for the disabled and also facilities for nappy changing at both ends of the building.

-No. We do not pass round an offering plate during any of our services.
+No. We do not pass round an offering during any of our services.

-There is a plate at the back for people who want to make an offering but, as a newcomer, please do not feel awkward about this – the offering plate is there for people who call All Saints’ their home church.
+There is a plate at the back for people who want to give discreetly as they come in but, as a newcomer, please do not worry about this – the offering plate is there for people who call All Saints’ their home church.